-Course Title: MSc Thesis

-Course CHB5900/ CHM5900

-Contact Hours Face to face consultations with supervisor(s) on regular bases

-Continuon Assessment Final Mark: 100% CA mark

-Pass in all year 1 courses is required before a student can start with the research project.
+Course Title: MSc Thesis Course CHB5900/ CHM5900 NQF Level 9 Contact Hours Face to face consultations with supervisor(s) on regular bases NQF Credits 120 Continuon Assessment Final Mark: 100% CA mark Prerequisite Pass in all year 1 courses is required before a student can start with the research project.
+Course Assessment A candidate must first successfully complete the coursework examinations before comm

-Course Assessment:

-A candidate must first successfully complete the coursework examinations before commencing thesis work.
+Course Assessment: A candidate must first successfully complete the coursework examinations before commencing thesis work.
 The thesis must be drafted in English language and submitted to the supervisor.
 It must be in a format given by the coordinators.
 The thesis will be evaluated by the supervisor and another examiner within one month after submission.
-The UNAM arading system will be used for the evaluation.
+The UNAM grading system will be used for the evaluation.
 Each student will defend the thesis in a viva voce examination.
 Refer to the General Information and Regulations Prospectus for detailed information.